 -

 Flip ribs so they’re meat-side down.
-Close grill and smoke 30 minutes.
+Close the smoker and smoke for 30 minutes.
 Repeat this process every 30 minutes for a total of 2 ½ more hours.

 Cook Ribs in Foil